 - Omega-3 supplements vital to healthy blood pressure

-3. Indulge in a Little Dark Chocolate: Studies have found that antioxidants present in dark chocolate called flavonoids, may help lower blood pressure.
-Our tip: While the snack may be beneficial, its high calorie content means that it should be consumed in moderation.
+Studies have found that antioxidants present in dark chocolate called flavonoids, may help lower blood pressure.
+Our tip: While the snack may be beneficial, its high-calorie content means that it should be consumed in moderation.
 Top off your dinner with a one-ounce portion of delicious dark chocolate.

-5. Try a New Kind of Fry: Sweet potatoes aren't just delicious; they’re also high in potassium, which can help to reduce blood pressure as part of a balanced diet.
+Sweet potatoes aren't just delicious; they’re also high in potassium, which can help to reduce blood pressure as part of a balanced diet.
 Our tip: Peel a couple of sweet potatoes and cut them into wedges.
 Toss with a tablespoon of olive oil and bake at 450° until soft (about a half-hour).
-Top with fresh rosemary, serve, and enjoy a French fry alternative that’s healthy and delicious.
+Top with fresh rosemary, serve and enjoy a French fry alternative that’s healthy and delicious.